guttih/voffcon/README.md

 # ardos
-A System for controlling your devices and appliances from anywere.
+A System for controlling devices and appliances from anywere.
 It is made up from two components.
 A node server and A device web server.

 ##The node server
 Is a server created with node.js.
 This server can be accessable from where ever you want.
 It uses the  [Passport](http://passportjs.org/docs) authentication middleware to keep your devices from being controlled by everyone.